HackerDaGreat57/bpp/README.md

 ### Java (branch 'java')
 This port will work wherever OpenJDK 1.19 works, using JavaFX/Swing/AWT/(OpenGL/Vulkan via `lwjgl3`) for the GUI.
 Under development.

+### Python (branch 'python')
+Since Python is relatively slow and memory-intensive this implementation's purpose will mainly just be programming reference for other python-based applications.

 ### Android (branch 'android')
 Under development.